 Foods: No food and drink today.

 Purim celebrates when the Jews were saved from Haman’s plan to destroy them.
-Haman was Prime Minister under King Ahasueras, but a Jewish girl Esther became King Ahasueras’s new queen, and with the help of her uncle, Mordechai, she saved the Jews.
+Haman was Prime Minister under King Ahasuerus, but a Jewish girl, Esther, became King Ahasuerus’s new queen, and with the help of her uncle, Mordechai, she saved the Jews.

 Traditions: Hearing the Megillah, the Book of Esther, with listeners encouraged to boo and make noise at every mention of Haman's name.
 People give charity to those in need and also send Mishloach Manot (gift packages of food and drink) to friends as a sign of friendship.
 People dress up in fancy dress costumes to attend the reading of the Megillah.